- I’m seeing references to 4K on your website. Do I need a 4K player to play your films?

-- Do you sell your DVDs and Blu-rays outside the United States?
+- Do you sell your discs outside the United States?
 In which regions do they play?

-Our discs are encoded Region 1 for DVD and Region A* for Blu-ray as our rights are limited to the United States and Canada.
-We are unable to sell outside these territories on criterion.com.
+Our discs are encoded Region 1 for DVD and Region A* for Blu-ray.
+4K Ultra HD discs are region-free.
+As our rights are limited to the United States and Canada, we are unable to sell outside these territories on criterion.com.

 A complete list of Criterion Region B Blu-ray releases can be found here: UK Releases